WAY TO GO!

 CGRO’s second brief, Discrimination & the Gay Minority, presented at Queen’s Park press conference, gains support from a Toronto Star editorial and a Globe & Mail Queen’s Park columnist.

-Never Going Back conference adopts new structures for CGRO and opens the coalition to individual members.
+Never Going Back conference that took place in Windsor and was hosted by Windsor Gay Unity, adopts new structures for CGRO and opens the coalition to individual members.

 CGRO and the Committee to Defend John Damien bring Pat Bond to Toronto for Damien Benefit performance.